 Here are some good travel baby beds that would work well with for babies older than 6 months sleeping on a boat:

 Kidco Peapod – Cranberry This indoor/outdoor baby travel bed is a great option for older babies sleeping on a boat.
 It doesn’t take up too much room in the boat cabin and it can even be brought up into the boat cockpit to double as a safe and shaded play space (with UV protection!)
 It has an inflatable mattress for comfort and is very portable.
 It measures 47 x 30 x 19 inches (LxWxH) when open.
-Available for only $69.99 on Amazon. (also comes in other colors)
+Available on Amazon. (also comes in other colors)

 BABYBJÖRN Travel Crib Light 2, Blue

 The compact and lightweight design of the Baby Bjorn travel crib (only 11 lbs) easily folds up into a carrying case and is a great option for older babies or toddlers on boats.
 Measuring 45 x 31.5 x 25.5 inches (L x W x H), the crib has a uniquely compact design that features a base with slanting edges.
 For babies that are standing, it is very sturdy for them to stand up and have a safe place to play on a boat.
 It is a bit pricey, but a good investment in a safe travel crib that is compact.
-You can buy it on Amazon for $219.
+You can buy it on Amazon.

 Gocrib Portable Baby Travel Crib and Play Yard

 If you have a bit more floor space on your boat, the GoCrib is a standard size, ultra-portable travel crib that packs into a lightweight backpack.
 It features 27″ x 39″ insulating mattress and 25″ depth sleeping and play area (same as a standard play yard).
-Available for $249 on Amazon.
+Available on Amazon.